Personal Counseling | BCTC

 A 45-minute workshop on understanding anxiety and depression.

 Learning how excessive anxiety and/or depression can affect you is the first step to learning how to reverse the cycle.
-Know signs and symptoms of both, and options to increase healthy responses.
+Learn to recognize the signs and symptoms of both, and options to increase healthy responses.

 Date Time

-Learn how to stop self-sabotage, begin compassionately supporting yourself, and become empowered to reach your higher goals.
+Learn how to stop self-sabotage, begin compassionately supporting yourself, and start empowering yourself to reach your higher goals.

 Date Time